What is a possession of a controlled substance offence?

 - Class B – speed, cannabis, codeine, ketamine and some amphetamines

-What is classified as ‘possession of a controlled substance’?
+What does ‘possession of a controlled substance’ mean?

 - Your intent to supply or not

-Class A drugs are considered the most dangerous controlled substances.
-With that they receive the most severe of penalties.
-When found in possession of Class A drugs, the police will act immediately, starting with an arrest and then questioning.
-Even the smallest amount warrants an arrest.
+Class A drugs are considered the most dangerous controlled substances and, as such, they receive the most severe of penalties.
+If you are found in possession of class A drugs, the police will act immediately, starting with an arrest and then questioning.
+Even the smallest amount of class A drugs warrants an arrest.

-If you are found in possession of some class B and C drugs are not treated as harshly when first found, but do have their own severe punishments, for example if you are found in possession of a large amount of cannabis, it is punishable by a maximum of 5 years’ imprisonment.
+If you are found in possession of some class B and C drugs, sentences aren’t as lengthy as for class A drugs, although they do have their own severe punishments.
+For example, if you are found in possession of a large amount of cannabis, it is punishable by a maximum of 5 years’ imprisonment.
 Possession of khat is punishable by a sentence of 2 years’ imprisonment.

-The consequences of having psychoactive drugs – often mislabelled as “legal highs”—are also often misunderstood.
-They provide the effects of stimulants, sedatives and hallucinogens and can be just as dangerous as Class A drugs.
+The consequences of taking psychoactive drugs – often labelled as ‘legal highs’ – are also often misunderstood.
+They provide the effects of stimulants, sedatives and hallucinogens and can be just as dangerous as class A drugs.

-The Psychoactive Substances Act 2016 illegalised the production, supply or offering to supply of psychoactive drugs for the effect of a “legal high.”
-Psychoactive drugs continue to be a mystery to most, but they are unlawful and can lead to serious penalties.
+The Psychoactive Substances Act 2016 made the production, supply or offering to supply of psychoactive drugs for the effect of a ‘legal high’ illegal.
+Possession of psychoactive drugs is unlawful and can lead to serious penalties.

 What happens when you are caught in possession of a controlled substance?